Aka PUPP or PUPPS or PUPPS during pregnancy and post-partum

 I looked up synonyms for “itch” and found tingling, irritation, prickle, uncomfortable sensation that causes the desire to scratch.

 My fellow PUPPPs alum, I hear you.
 There quite frankly aren’t words to describe the “itch” that comes with this rash.
 I took scalding hot showers and put ice directly on my skin because the pain was more tolerable than the itching.
 I wanted to filet off the top layer of my skin with a small knife.
-I woke up in fits of rage because sheets were touching my rash.
+Several times a night, I woke up in fits of rage because sheets were touching my rash.
 The NERVE of those sheets!

 A little bit about PUPPS